Margot Leverett

-Margot Leverett is a New York-based clarinettist.
+Margot Leverett is a New York City-based clarinettist.
 Born in Ohio, she lived in Pittsburgh, Pennsylvania and Buffalo, New York before studying at Indiana University School of Music.
-At Indiana, she was classically trained.
+At Indiana University, she was classically trained.
 Leverett later became interested in klezmer, a traditional musical style of the Jews of Eastern Europe.
 She studied with klezmer clarinettist Sidney Beckerman and was a founding member of The Klezmatics in 1985.
 The Klezmatics, a band associated with the Klezmer revival would later become the first klezmer band to win a Grammy Award.

 In 1999, Leverett was a founding member of another klezmer band of all women musicians called Mikveh.
 They released a self-titled album in 2001, described by Rambles magazine as "a potent and heady mix of passion and power."
 Leverett left the band when she began her solo career and founded "Margot Leverett and the Klezmer Mountain Boys".